EndevorLoad Utility enables you to load one or more members (elements), from data sets external to

 The panels affected include the

-CA Endevor-Footprint Display, as well as any other panels that show footprint information.
+Endevor-Footprint Display, as well as any other panels that show footprint information.

 The reports affected include the following (in assembler):

 - CONRPT80--the Library Member Footprint Report